HP-IDOL-OnDemand/HPSentimentAnalysis/VerticaConnection/README.md

 `Vertica` is the class that creates the data source, connects with Vertica and performs the queries.

-It uses Spring's SimpleDriverDataSource to stablish the connection and Spring's JdbcTemplate to query the database.
+It uses Spring's SimpleDriverDataSource to establish the connection and Spring's JdbcTemplate to query the database.

 ADDITIONAL DIRECTORIES
 ======================